Sure Dividend

 Source: Investor presentation

 ARMOUR’s cash flow has been volatile since its inception in 2008, but this is to be expected with all mREITs.
 Of late, declining spreads have hurt earnings while the economic disruption caused by the coronavirus outbreak disrupted the business model, leading to a sharp decline in cash flow per share, as well as a steep dividend cut.
-Fortunately, ARMOUR is now seeing a measure of recovery, and should continue to see that recovery manifest itself in the coming quarters and years.
-Moving forward, we expect the company to grow slowly, though it will likely take a long time for them to rebuild to previous levels of book value and earnings power.
+Fortunately, ARMOUR is now seeing a measure of recovery and should continue to see that recovery manifest itself in the coming quarters and years.
+Moving forward, we expect the company to grow slowly, though it will likely take a long time for it to rebuild to previous levels of book value and earnings power.

 Risk Considerations